Glistening river, love lights and glowing wind chimes: Kawagoe Hikawa Shrine by night in 2022.

 Kawagoe Hikawa Shrine by night

-Since 2014 Kawagoe Hikawa Shrine has held an annual wind chime event, which features on this blog.
-At the start of this summer I also shared a report for the 2019 event during day time.
+Since 2014 Kawagoe Hikawa Shrine has held an annual wind chime event.
 A few years ago they also started lighting up both the chimes and the small stream on the grounds of the shrine at night.
 Night time, in my humble opinion, is even more glorious.
 Particularly the “hikaru kawa”, glistening river, a stunning scene of light and colors, with a dash of the milky way thrown in.
 But first, the light up…

-Furthermore, the 888 wind chimes, a significant number in matters of love in Japan, are lit up at night.
-There are actually 2000 wind chimes in total at Kawagoe Hikawa Shrine, including the 888 in the main tunnel of love!
-Moreover, in 2019 they had just introduced new night time illuminous wind chimes “love lights” (koi akari in Japanese) that were displayed from the end of July to the end of August only.
+The 888 wind chimes, a significant number in matters of love in Japan, are lit up from dusk to closing.
+There are actually 2000 wind chimes in total, at Kawagoe Hikawa Shrine, but they light up the main “tunnel of love”.
+There are also some lit up by the stone torii!
+In 2019 they introduced new night time illuminous wind chimes “love lights” (koi akari in Japanese) that are displayed from the end of July to the end of August only.
 You could buy them as amulets too.
-However, due to their popularity I am sure they will be back in 2021 and hopefully this time for the full period of the event.

 Glistening river / Milky Wave